Assessing forest tree risk of extinction and genetic degradation from climate change

-• 18 habitat suitability maps (currently suitable habitat for each species, and future suitable habitat under two global change models and under two climate change scenarios in 2050 and 2100, each separately for the conterminous United States and for the globe), and
+• 18 habitat suitability maps (currently suitable habitat for each species, and future suitable habitat under two global change models and under two climate change scenarios in 2050 and 2100, each separately for the conterminous United States and for the globe)

 • five maps that identify areas of potential risk as a result of change over time in the location of suitable habitat, including Minimum Required Movement Distance (MRM) and Optimal Required Movement Distance (ORM), and

-Researchers generated these sets of 25 maps for each species twice--once with elevation as a spatial environmental characteristic and once without, to compare the results between the two.
+Researchers generated these sets of 23 maps for each species twice, once with elevation as a spatial environmental characteristic and once without, to compare the results between the two.
 (See examples below.)

-The collaborators have also designed a website for the presentation of these results.
+The collaborators also designed a website for the presentation of these results.
 This site includes a description of the overall project, background information on how the maps are generated, and an explanation of how to interpret the maps.
 Associated geographic information system (GIS) files are available for download at the site.
 To fill in these gaps for the future generation of MSTC and MRM maps, researchers searched for additional species occurrences from the Global Biodiversity Information Facility data portal (http://data.gbif.org).